Free TEAS Practice Test

 Using a free ATI TEAS practice test is a great way to prepare for your upcoming exam.
 Using practice questions will help you narrow down your studies and determine which areas you need to spend more time studying.

-When practicing for the TEAS, we recommend the following:
+When practicing for the TEAS, we recommend the following steps:

 Benefits of Using a TEAS Practice Test

-• Focused Study Time – Students can get a sense of their strengths and weaknesses when they take practice exams.
-Many students mistakenly spend time practicing on areas that they are already strong on and ignore their weaker areas.
+• Focused Study Time: Students can get a sense of their strengths and weaknesses when they take practice exams.
+Many students mistakenly spend time practicing areas that they are already strong with on and ignore their weak areas.

-• Enhanced Problem Solving – Tests like the TEAS assess your ability to solve problems, not just memorize information.
+• Enhanced Problem-Solving: Tests like the TEAS assess your ability to solve problems, not just memorize information.
 It is critical to have strong problem-solving abilities to do well on the exam.
-Our free TEAS practice tests include rationales in the score reports which explain the correct answer to help you improve.

-• Familiarity with Test Format – All standardized tests, including the TEAS, have their own unique way of presenting questions and answer choices.
-You will gain more familiarity and comfort with the question style as you take more practice quizzes.
+• Familiarity with Test Format: All standardized tests, including the TEAS, have their own unique way of presenting questions and answer choices.
+You will gain more familiarity and comfort with the style of the questions as you practice.

 Frequently Asked Questions